chieping/togglmine/README.md

 review printed commands and then run it.
 You no longer have to input manually by Web browser.

+## Context

+- You are supposed to input your work time to Redmine
+- You want to manage work time you spent

 ## Installation

 ```